Top-rated local movers that handle Fargo to Minneapolis moves

 - Minneapolis is considered to be less safe than Fargo with a score of 43.94 vs Fargo’s 56.17.

-- Air quality in Minneapolis is good, and in Fargo it's good.
+- Air quality in Minneapolis is Good, and in Fargo it’s Good.

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a Minnesota moving license through the state's public utilities commission.
+- State regulator: You can verify a Minnesota moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.